This futuristic VR tech could be a game-changer for virtual reality headsets

 But CREAL says it’s confident of shrinking the technology to allow for a more reasonably-sized, consumer-focused headset – and it’s set a target of 2022 to do so.
 That could mean the next generation of VR headsets may benefit from these potentially groundbreaking light-field displays – though maybe not as soon as the Oculus Quest 3 releases.

-What’s more, the company plans to adapt the technology to be implemented into smaller AR products, so the likes of the Apple Glasses might also become a beneficiary of CREAL’s breakthrough.
+What’s more, the company plans to adapt the technology to be implemented into smaller AR products, so the likes of the Apple Glasses may also become beneficiaries of CREAL’s breakthrough.

 For once, then, the path is looking a little clearer for the future of mixed reality.